machanism-org/machai/bindex-core/README.md

 </plugin>
 ```

-For direct Maven use, add the library to your project:
+For direct Maven use, declare the library in the consuming project:

 ```xml
 <dependency>